 2) Weekly Update sent out each Friday with news that may impact businesses and residents in Pleasant Hill, including changes in health orders, special events or programs added or cancelled.
 Sign up for the Weekly Update by clicking here.
 (Ignore the part where it says you are giving us permission to market to you.
 The only thing you will receive as a result of subscribing is the Weekly Update.)

 Contra Costa County and State Health Orders Impact Business Operations

 Health Orders are issued by Contra Costa Health Services and the State of California’s Governor as the number of COVID-19 virus cases rise and fall.
 The Health Orders outline protocols intended to slow the spread of the virus, and include both mandatory and recommended components for business operations, including which businesses are allowed to operate.

-For current Contra Costa County information, visit coronavirus.cchealth.org
+For Contra Costa County health information and business guidelines, visit coronavirus.cchealth.org

-For current State information and guidelines for businesses, visit business.ca.gov/coronavirus-2019
+For information on other State COVID-19 recovery resources for businesses, visit business.ca.gov/coronavirus-2019

 Additional Resources for Pleasant Hill Businesses